Leptodactylus fragilis

 Leptodactylus fragilis, known under many common names such as the Mexican white-lipped frog, American white-lipped frog or simply white-lipped frog, is a species of leptodactylid frog.
 Its distribution ranges from the Lower Rio Grande Valley of Texas in the United States south through Mexico and Central America to Colombia and Venezuela.
 It is often—wrongly—referred to as Leptodactylus labialis (Cope, 1878) (or Leptodactylus mystaceus labialis Shreve, 1957), which is a junior synonym of Leptodactylus mystacinus.

 Description

 Mexican white-lipped frogs are grey-brown in color with brown or black mottling.
 They have a distinctive white stripe along their upper lip which gives them their name.
 They grow to 3–5 cm in length.

 Habitat

 Mexican white-lipped frog is a widespread and common species found in a range of habitats, in savanna, grassland, semi-arid lands, and open habitats in humid and dry, lowland and montane tropical forests.
 It is often seen near water.
+Scientists have observed it as high as 1530 meters above sea level.